 I'm a journalist with ten years of experience producing articles, award-winning infographics, and videos for publications in Brazil, the US, and Italy.
-My articles span different subjects but are united by a creative approach to visual storytelling that uses charts, photos, maps, and illustrations to simplify complex stories and create engaging narratives.
+My articles span different subjects but are united by a creative approach to storytelling that uses charts, photos, maps, and illustrations to simplify complex stories and create engaging narratives.

 I'm currently contributing stories to CNN, doing visual research for artists in the UK and Spain, and studying data, satellite, open-source, and investigative journalism.